fishinwind/workshop/rst/Classes/class-13.rst

 Goals
 =====

 #.
-Introduce the BEDTools suite of tools
+Introduce the BEDTools suite of tools.
 #.
 Understand why using BEDTools is needed.
 #.
-Practice common operations on BED files with BEDTools
+Practice common operations on BED files with BEDTools.

 BEDTools Overview
 =================